ucb-stat133/stat133-fall-2017/labs/lab05-dplyr-ggplot-basics.md

 NBA Players Data
 ----------------

-The data file for this lab is the same you used last week: `nba2017-players.csv`, whic is located in the `data/` folder of the course github repository.
+The data file for this lab is the same you used last week: `nba2017-players.csv`, which is located in the `data/` folder of the course github repository.
 I assume that you already downloaded a copy of the csv file to your computer.
 If that is not the case, here's one option to get your own copy:

 ``` r
 # download RData file into your working directory